Aishwaryasasanapuri/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/Optimizing-an-ML-Pipeline-in-Azure/README.md

 **The benefits of the parameter sampler**

-- Here I have used Random Parameter Sampling in the parameter sampler so that it can be used to provide random sampling over a hyperparameter search space.
+- Here, I have used Random Parameter Sampling in the parameter sampler so that it can be used to provide random sampling over a hyperparameter search space.
 - It also has the advantage of performing equally as Grid Search with lesser compute power requirements.

 ### Hyperparameters

 - Inverse regularization parameter(C)- A control variable that retains strength modification of Regularization by being inversely positioned to the Lambda regulator.
 The relationship, would be that lowering C - would strengthen the Lambda regulator.

 - No of iterations(max_iter):The number of times we want the learning to happen.
-This helps is solving high complex problems with large training hours
+This helps is solving high complex problems with large training hours.

+--

 **The benefits of the early stopping policy**